A filling is a material that your dentist uses

 has caused a hole (cavity) to form on a tooth surface.
 If you don't get a

-filling, the cavity will get worse and lead to more severe problems, such as
+filling, the cavity will get worse.
+It may cause pain and then an abscess .
+This may lead to more severe problems, such as

 How Well It Works